In this article we will be diving deep about this interesting topic Vulnerability Assessment & Penetration Testing (VAPT).

 8. Application Assessment

-Outcomes of VA
+Outcomes of Vulnerability Assessment

 The outcome of a VA process is an assessment report listing all vulnerabilities, categorized based on their severity.